Celesth/Identity-level/Readme.md

-# Understanding Roblox Exploit Levels and Capabilities
+# Indentity Level / Execution Level

 ## Introduction
-In Roblox scripting and exploiting, knowing the access levels and capabilities of different identities is crucial.
+In Roblox exploiting, knowing the access levels and capabilities of different identities is crucial.
 This guide breaks down exploit levels, identities, and capabilities, explaining how they work within Roblox.

 ## What Are Exploit Levels?